oathboundlight/oathboundlight/README.md

 <br>

 <p>
 <i>Thank you so much for reading!
-If you ever have any questions about my github you can always whisper me the questions that you have.
+If you ever have any questions about my GitHub, you can always whisper me the questions that you have.
 There's no dumb questions, to an extent.</i>
 </p>

 <br>